 When establishing a business relationship, companies must perform CDD.
-A bank or trading platform, for example, may need to check a customer’s passport before allowing them to open an account and deposit funds into it.
+For example, a bank or trading platform may need to check a customer’s passport before allowing them to open an account and deposit funds into it.

-Businesses that do not use CDD expose themselves to fraud as well as fines for non-compliance with AML requirements.
+Businesses that do not use CDD expose themselves to fraud as well as fines for non-compliance with anti money laundering or AML requirements.
 Failure to comply with AML regulations can cost businesses more than one million euros in jurisdictions such as Cyprus.

 Types Of Customer Due Diligence